What is an Ocular Migraine?

-An ocular migraine (or retinal migraine) is an eye problem characterized by short episodes of vision loss or visual disturbances.
+An ocular migraine is an eye problem characterized by short episodes of vision loss or disturbances.

 For example, you may see flashing lights in one eye accompanied by a headache.

-Your doctor may also refer to this type of migraine as ophthalmic or monocular migraines.
+Your doctor might refer to this type of migraine as an ophthalmic or monocular migraine.

-These episodes may be scary.
-But in most cases, they are harmless and short-lived.
-However, ocular migraines can be a sign of a more serious condition.
+These episodes can be scary, but they’re mostly harmless and short-lived.
+However, sometimes an ocular migraine can indicate a more serious condition.

-Some people experience retinal migraines every few months, but the frequency varies from person to person.
+Some people experience ocular migraines every few months.
+The frequency varies from person to person.

 Currently, there is limited research on what causes ocular and visual migraines.

-According to research, up to 70% of migraine patients have a personal or family history of migraine.2
+However, it might be a hereditary condition, meaning it runs in families.
+According to research, up to 70% of migraine patients have a personal or family history of migraines.2

-Migraine triggers play a vital role in the onset and frequency of migraines.
+Migraine triggers play a vital role in the onset and frequency of them, such as:3

 In addition to the flickering blind spot, other migraine symptoms include: